mineiros-io/terraform-github-repository/README.md

 - Backwards compatibility in versions `0.0.z` is **not guaranteed** when `z` is increased.
 (Initial development)
 - Backwards compatibility in versions `0.y.z` is **not guaranteed** when `y` is increased.
 (Pre-release)

+## GitHub as Code

+[GitHub as Code][github-as-code] is a commercial solution built on top of our open-source Terraform modules for GitHub.
+It helps our customers to manage their GitHub organization more efficiently by enabling anyone in their organization to self-service manage on- and offboarding of users, repositories, and settings such as branch protections, secrets, and more through code.

+For details please see [https://mineiros.io/github-as-code][github-as-code].

 ## About Mineiros

 [Mineiros][homepage] is a remote-first company headquartered in Berlin, Germany